scubajorgen/enigma_c/README.md

     result=toString(enigma);
     destroyEngima(enigma);
 ```
-Note that the rotors positions are numbered from left to right, starting with 1 as shown below.
+Note that the rotors positions are numbered in the regular way from left to right, starting with 1 as shown below.
 Note that in *these interface functions* for the letters ASCII characters can be used (like 'A', 'B', 'C', ...
 'Z', 'a', 'b', ... 'z') as well as digits (1, 2, ...
 26).

 ![](images/positions.png)

 In the code the internal representation is optimized for performance.
-Rotor numbering is the other way round (0 for the rightmost rotor, numbering up to the left) and 0..25 for letters.
+Rotor numbering is the other way round (0 for the rightmost fastest rotor, numbering up to the left) and 0..25 for letters.
 Refer to the code for more information.
+Rotors are converted to look-up tables, so encryption/decryptions simply boils down to various lookups.

+TO DO: convert Ringstellung to change the lookup-tables in order to save more calculations during encryption/decryption.

-## Turing method
+## Cracking ciphers: Turing method

-The software implements the method used by Alan Turing to crack the German encoded messages.
+The software implements the method used by Alan Turing to crack the German encoded messages using 'the Bombe'.
 It assumes a piece of plain text (the crib) that corresponds to part of the cypher text.
 The software creates the letter links (the menu) and finds all loops in it.
 It then finds the rotor settings and start position that fullfills the loops.
 Refer to http://www.rutherfordjournal.org/article030108.html for a good description.

 The Turing Bombe crack: